thingsboard/thingsboard.github.io/docs/iot-gateway/config/modbus.md

 Explore guides related to main ThingsBoard features:

- - [Connect MODBUS device](/docs/iot-gateway/guides/how-to-connect-modbus-device/) - how to connect MODBUS device using ThongsBoard IoT Gateway
+ - [Connect MODBUS device](/docs/iot-gateway/guides/how-to-connect-modbus-device/) - how to connect MODBUS device using ThingsBoard IoT Gateway
  - [Data Visualization](/docs/user-guide/visualization/) - how to visualize collected data.
  - [Device attributes](/docs/user-guide/attributes/) - how to use device attributes.
  - [Telemetry data collection](/docs/user-guide/telemetry/) - how to collect telemetry data.